hess8/qbtManager/README.md

 2. Set *IP Address* and *Port*, for example `localhost` and `8080`.
 3. Set your own *Username* and *Password*.
 4. Check the config box "Bypass authentication for clients on localhost" to let the script work without a password.
 5. Edit `clients_to_block.txt`, which contains some client names.
 Each line is a substring of a client name you might block.
+Case insensitive.
 Remove names if you don't want them blocked, and add your own.
 6. To block by country, add to `countries_to_block.txt`.
 Each line is a substring of the name (or entire name) of a country you might block.
 If you don't want to block by client name, the file should be empty.
 7. On the computer running qBittorrent, run the script `filter.py` with required flags `-u`, `-p`, and `-t`.
 For example `python3 filter.py -u localhost -p 8080 -t 10`.